UBRN/UBRN/README.md

-- 👋 Hi, I’m @UBRN
+- 👋 Hi, I’m Utku aka @UBRN
 - 👀 I’m interested in all technological developments, electronic music and sports.
 - 🌱 I’m currently learning control version
-- 💞️ I’m looking to build my ideal project with my friends on iOS
+- 💞️ I’m looking to build my ideal project on iOS
-- 📫 How to reach me ... no don't reach me

 <!---
 UBRN/UBRN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.